antunsz/smolagents-crew/README.md

 ```

 > 💡 The swarm functionality is perfect for scenarios requiring high throughput or when you need to distribute computation across multiple machines.

+## 🤝 Contributing

+Join our crew!
+We love contributions that make our framework even better.
+Feel free to submit a Pull Request! 💪

+## 📄 License

+This project is licensed under the MIT License - see the LICENSE file for details. 📜